Beaumaris Zoo Gate, Patrick Hall 2002

 Benefactors interested in contributing to the City's Public Art Program may wish to contribute funds toward the commissioning of new public artworks, for the care and maintenance of existing works or public art educational programs.

-Hobart City Council is responsible for maintaining its Public Art collection.
-In 2011 we will commence developing a comprehensive asset management plan for all works in the collection.
+The City of Hobart is responsible for maintaining its Public Art collection.
+In 2014 we will commence developing a comprehensive asset management plan for all works in the collection.

-The Public Art staff are part of the Cultural Development Team within the Events and Cultural Development Unit of the Community Development Division of Hobart City Council.
+The Public Art staff are part of the Cultural Development Team within the Events, City Marketing and Cultural Development Unit of the Community Development Division of the City of Hobart .
 We also work in partnership with personnel in other teams within Community Development, Parks and Customer Services, Development and Environmental Services and Infrastructure Services.

 Click here to view and download a copy of The Hobart City Council Public Art Strategy .

-As the website is further developed we will provide an page for you to send us your comments about Public Art in Hobart.
+As the website is further developed we will provide a page for you to send us your comments about Public Art in Hobart.
 In the meantime you can contact us here.